-JOUR 207 Radio Production (3 Hours)
+JOUR 207 Introduction to Podcasting (3 Hours)

-This course provides students with the fundamentals of Internet radio production.
+This course provides students with the fundamentals of Internet podcast production.
 The goal is to teach students basic techniques in audio console functions, program formats, and editing using computer software.
 Writing, producing, and performing are included.
-Students will gain hands-on experience through exposure to the campus radio station, ECAV.